SUMMER GSI PEER SUPPORT TEAM

-A collaboration between CITL, Summer Session, the Division of Undergraduate Education, and the Division of Graduate Studies, the Summer Graduate Pedagogy Mentors program provides graduate student peer-to-peer mentorship in teaching.
+A collaboration between CITL, Summer Session, the Division of Undergraduate Education, and the Division of Graduate Studies, the Summer GSI Peer Support Team, formerly known as the Summer Graduate Pedagogy Mentors program, provides additional support and resources for Graduate Student Instructors (GSIs) teaching during the Summer Sessions.

 ABOUT THE PROGRAM

-CITL's graduate student mentors provide an enhanced teaching support network for graduate students teaching Summer courses as graduate student instructors (GSIs).
+CITL's Peer Support Team is a group of graduate students who are invested in accessible and equity-minded pedagogy and in strengthening their own peer mentoring practices, and who provide a teaching support network for Graduate Student Instructors (GSIss) teaching Summer courses.
 While faculty members remain the primary supervisors of Summer GSIs, this program provides an additional resource for teaching support through a peer-centered teaching and learning community model.

-The Summer Mentors are selected from among the graduate students who have participated in longer-term professional development programs at CITL.
-They are supported by CITL staff and by a Lead Graduate Pedagogy Mentor who coordinate their efforts and provide additional professional development in peer mentorship.
+Peer Support Team members are selected from among graduate student applicants who have participated in longer-term professional development programs at CITL.
+They cohere as a community, coordinated and mentored by CITL staff, who engage in additional professional development in effective peer mentoring practices.

 Individualized teaching consultations are also available for any Summer GSI who does not participate in the Course Design certificate program.
 Please reach out at email@example.com.